MontrealCorpusTools/PolyglotDB/docs/source/tutorial_enrichment.rst

     with CorpusContext('pg_tutorial') as c:
         c.encode_utterances(min_pause_length=0.15)

-In many cases, it is desirable to not split groups of words for all pauses, i.e., small pauses might be inserted due to forced alignment, or can signify a smaller break than an utterance break.
-Thus usually there is a minimum pause length to determine the breaks between utterances, as above.
+The `min_puase_length` argument specifies how long (in seconds) a non-speech element has to be to act as an utterance boundary.
+In many cases, "pauses" that are short enough, such as those inserted by a forced alignment error, are not good utterance boundaries (or just signal a smaller unit than an "utterance").

 .. note::